ellerenad/RoboArmController/README.md

 Repository for the Roboarm controller.

 This is a controller for a Simulated Robotic Arm.
-With the help of a hands sensor, we train a Machine Learning model to identify the position of the fingers of a person, and we use that to indicate a movement to the Robotic Arm.
+With the help of a Leap Motion hands sensor, we train a Machine Learning model to identify the position of the fingers of a person, and we use that to indicate a movement to the Robotic Arm.
 The main focus of this exercise is to learn the different technologies used for it: Gazebo, Kafka, Tensorflow, and Java.

 Here you can find a couple of youtube videos to show it working: